amsen20/masters-thesis/docs/scinear/using-linear-types.md

 Scinear follows the same [rule](../background/linear-types.md#main-linearity-rule) as [the main linearity paper](https://www.researchgate.net/profile/Philip-Wadler/publication/2429119_Linear_Types_Can_Change_the_World/links/6410b420315dfb4cce7cf9bc/Linear-Types-Can-Change-the-World.pdf).
 That is, a program accesses a linear value through a single reference, and this reference is read only once during execution.

-To enforce this rule statically in a Scala program, Scinear tracks identifiers bound to values of linear types, called linear references.
+To enforce this rule statically in a Scala program, Scinear tracks identifiers bound to values of linear types, called linear variables.

-***Linear reference***:
+***Linear variable***:
-A linear reference is an identifier that can be a method parameter, a class parameter, or a local variable that is bound to a value whose type is linear.
+A linear variable is an identifier that can be a method parameter, a class parameter, or a local variable that is bound to a value whose type is linear.

-When an expression mentions a linear reference, the expression is using the reference.
+When an expression mentions a linear variable, the expression is using the variable.
-The following rules limit the usage of linear references in a program.
+The following rules limit the usage of linear variables in a program.

 ***Scinear-usage-at-most-rule:***
-For each linear reference $r$ and any node $u$ that uses $r$, no node $v$ preceding $u$ in the [AST traversal order](/docs/background/scala-ast.md#traversing-ast) may use $r$.
+For each linear variable $l$ and any node $u$ that uses $l$, no node $v$ preceding $u$ in the [AST traversal order](/docs/background/scala-ast.md#traversing-ast) may use $l$.

-To put it another way, after a linear reference is used, it expires.
+To put it another way, after a linear variable is used, it expires.
 Keep in mind that the AST traversal order is a partial order.

 ***Scinear-usage-at-least-rule:***
-The program has to use every linear reference.
+The program has to use every linear variable statically.
+To put it another way, for every linear variable, some expression in the program should mention it.

 ```Scala
 class LinearInt(val value: Int) extends Linear